carmenbianca/report-liferay/report.md

 with the mass-conversion script, all files passed, which signalled that both implementations succeeded.

+#### Code review

+After the modification was completed, I sent a pull request to Hugo Huijser for inclusion in Liferay Portal's main branch.
+The pull request was accepted with minor modifications and zero comments.
+The pull request was later reverted due to issues unrelated to the quality of the code.

 ### Extra manual verification

 Just to be sure that both the mass-conversion script and CopyrightCheck both